ChartIQ/chartiq-react-app/README.md

 - This application will only run from `127.0.0.1`, `localhost`, and the explicit list of domains set on your particular ChartIQ library license.
 If you need to bind webpack dev server to a different host, like `http://0.0.0.0`, please contact your Account Manager to have those additional domains added to your license.

 - This release does not currently work with plugins.
 They will be added in a future update.

+## Questions and support

+- Our development support team can be reached at [support@chartiq.com](mailto:support@chartiq.com).
+- Our javascript documentation can be found at https://documentation.chartiq.com

+## Contributing to this project

+If you wish to contribute to this project, fork it and send us a pull request.
+We'd love to see what it is you want to do with our charting tools!